nickjourjine/cheap-ultrasonic-speaker/README.md

 **Be careful!** This is DIY electrical wiring here.
 Before powering on, check:

    - No loose wires, all terminal clamps are tight and secure
    - Make sure all + wires connect to +, all - to -
    - Make sure there are no stray or exposed wires that could potentially touch
-	- Double check the voltage of the power supply is correct.
+   - Double check the voltage of the power supply is correct

 ## Test the speaker